 Before trying the pulley system, ask your child to lift the bucket with one hand to see how easy it is to lift above their head.

 Then have them use the pulley to lift the bucket.

 Does it make the work easier?

-You can make a craft stick catapult to explore levers, another simple machine, with your kids.
+Later you can make a craft stick catapult to explore levers, another simple machine, with your kids.
 You might also like this apple wrecking ball.

-The kids have had lots of fun this week sending toys up and down in their pumpkin pulley.
+The kids have had lots of fun this week sending toys up and down in their toy pulley.
 It has inspired hours of pretend play.

-What will they carry in their pumpkin pulley?
+What will your child carry in their pumpkin pulley?